Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Plains forecast update for May 13: Trip 1 likely

-It looks like we may finally have setups worthy of the first Plains expedition of the 2017 season, thanks to a couple of shortwaves embedded in a broad-scale western US trough set to move over the Great Plains next week.
+It looks like we may finally have setups worthy of the first Plains trip of the 2017 season, thanks to a couple of shortwaves embedded in a broad-scale western US trough set to move over the Great Plains next week.
 With deep moisture shown along the dryline and a southwesterly jet aloft, the ingredients for supercells and tornadoes should be present in sufficient quantities.

 GFS forecast for May 16